secureoptions/iperf-crawler/README.md

 ###  Error Handling

 Iperf Crawler will detect whether a state machine has failed or timed-out, and then remove its group/resources accordingly.
 If a user specifies a invalid MTR or Iperf3 client command in Cloudformation, this can cause the state machine to fail.
 If this happens the worker EC2s will send errors rather than test results to their respective group log in Cloudwatch

+### Limits

+Iperf Crawler itself does not have many inherent limitations, however, you should be mindful of your AWS account's EC2 limits.
+For example if you intend to run a bunch of Iperf Crawler between M4.4xlarge EC2s, you will want to check your current limit first.
+Iperf Crawler will not throw an error if it hits some limits

 </br>
 <a name="faqs"></a>